Published 11 November 2015 Simon Marsh.

 Art would express a perception, whether it was an intuitive thought or a sensation, and transform this non-objective sensation into knowing.

 It is no secret that from around 2010 the medium of drawing has plateaued.
 Yet it remains an art form that has succeeded since time immemorial.
 To suggest that drawing could fail is at a glance, fanciful, headline grabbing hyperbole.
 After all drawing is a material event that manifests often before we can talk: it seems hard wired into the human DNA.
 And yet Stefano Milani suggests that both the practice and discourse surrounding the medium has experienced a certain fatigue both in its capacity to understand and reflect.
-The implied grandeur associated with contemporary drawing practice which toward the more fanatical end of the spectrum sees the medium as embodying all human and non corporeal gesture thereby can be seen to be threatening contemporary drawing with an over arching meaninglessness.
+The implied grandeur associated with contemporary drawing practice – which toward the more fanatical end of the spectrum – sees the medium as embodying all human and non corporeal gesture.
+This can be clearly seen as threatening contemporary drawing with an over arching meaninglessness.
 Think here of vapour trails and digital mapping.
 This capacity to increasingly veer toward metaphor through an invitation of distant media can almost be seen as begging for curatorial interrogation and yet these provocative levels of de-skilling are holding hostage the foregrounding of knowledge and critical communication which together operate toward the material event of an overall visual appreciation or artistically aesthetic moment.
 It simply remains a fact that human thought, words and the drawn line are, amongst others, cognitive representational tools that we have all utilised at some stage in our life.
 However to suggest that “drawing is free from convention and therefore it is the ultimate expression of freedom,” is simply an outmoded expression that modernism – perhaps naively – aspired toward.
 It embodies a paradoxical bind in that freedom without being tainted by necessity argues for drawing to inhabit its medium irrespective of the components utilised in the processes of making, irrespective of the finished piece.
 And so it remains that throughout the contemporary galaxies that together comprise the medium of drawing this article attempts to disentangle a few of the key components at play in a hybridised performative drawing event.
 However before digressing to the Under Arena performance art event, let’s take a quick look at the contemporary institutional state of the arts which is seemingly undermining criticality in lieu of market sustainability.

 Now with respect to drawing, the Queensland College of Art [QCA] via Dr William Platz, reasons that it is in fact “drawers who define what drawing encapsulates,” and as such the institution has thrown open its doors in the acceptance of an unfathomably broad spectrum of mediums that together hold a tenuous grasp on the medium of drawing.
 Such a broad spectrum that for example a photographic practice receives right of passage toward securing a place at the mediums table.
 Add to this the highly dubious contemporary claims that the camera be positioned as both pencil and brush with the software as the palette underscores the contentiousness of this come what may approach.
 Now as convincing as Platz’s reasoning sounds it is simply a part – albeit an essential and central part – of the overall story of canonical acceptance.
 Of course the art and what the artist has to impart is the centralised theme.
 However hanging off this presently metaphorical central object is a variety of theorists, art historians, philosophers, social theorists and even psychiatrists who together engage in a rigorous process of criticality – for sometimes years – before a green light is given to any medium or part thereof.
 Interestingly in a similar vein to art making it entails the processes involved in theoretical artistic problem solving.
 Hence an institutional throwing open, the casting of a wide dragnet approach in an attempt to resuscitate a medium that does not require it, seems at the very least self-defeating.
 The “emancipation of drawing” that this statement intimates makes real the adage that the language of rebellion today is the rhetoric of sales tomorrow.
 Need we look any further than Vivian Westwood to comprehensively appraise the truth value of this adage.
 That the medium of drawing as it stands is looking more like a multi headed, multi media inspired nightmare in desperate need of remedial surgery – a medium that has lost its theoretical poignancy – highlights a need to at the very least, begin again in clearly defining – in accepted contemporary artistic and theoretical terms – what it is that actually constitutes drawing and specifically in this instance a hybridised collective of mediums that at times comfortably gather under the umbrella of performance art.